fsjavier/loketable/README.md

 ### Future Features

 - To enhance the site's functionality, the idea is to introduce more flexible product sorting options.
 In the future, there should be a default sorting method based on the user's proximity.
 This may involve accessing the user's location or requesting it from them directly.

 - In addition to distance based sorting, I would like to implement a relevancy based sorting option to help users find the most relevant products for their needs.

+- After adding / removing a product from Favorites the user should stay in the page they are, keeping the filters and search terms if any had been applied.

 - A map feature with products location could be added to help users visually locate producers nearby.

-- To offer more privacy options, users will have the ability to make their profiles invisible to others or delete their profiles.
+- To offer more privacy options, users will have the ability to make their profiles invisible to others and delete their profiles.

 - For improved security and user management users might log in with Google or Facebook and email verification should be made mandatory.